 The Heh-Won Chang, PhD Fellowship in Green Chemistry is open to full-time graduate students across the globe who are currently conducting research in green chemistry.
 Applicants must have at least one full year of study remaining in their graduate program.
 Recipients must present their research at the annual Green Chemistry & Engineering Conference, where the award will be formally presented.

-The deadline for submitting applications to the Heh-Won Chang, PhD Fellowship in Green Chemistry is 5:00 p.m.
-EDT (GMT-4) Friday, October 9, 2020.
-Please send your application as a single pdf file to firstname.lastname@example.org with “Chang Fellowship Application” in the subject line.
+December 31 at 5 p.m.
+EDT (GMT-4); Send applications as a single pdf file to firstname.lastname@example.org with “Chang Fellowship Application” in the subject line.

 Award Scope and Objectives

 Green chemistry is the design of chemical products and processes that reduce or eliminate the use or generation of hazardous substances.
 Green chemistry encompasses all aspects and types of chemical processes, including synthesis, catalysis, analysis, monitoring, and separations, and reaction conditions that reduce impacts on human health and the environment relative to the current state of the art.
 Research being conducted by applicants to the Chang Fellowship must address one of the following focus areas:

 1. The use of greener synthetic pathways.
 This focus area involves designing and implementing a novel, greener pathway for a chemical product.
 Examples include synthetic pathways that: